Complete Publisher Submission · Confidential

 The House of Pohoomull is the untold story of the most consequential Indian merchant dynasty in history — a family from Hyderabad, Sindh who built the world's first retail multinational across 96 cities on five continents, operated for a hundred years, and did it so quietly that history forgot to notice them.

 Beginning as grain merchants, the Khiani family — trading as Pohoomull Brothers — were in Egypt before the Suez Canal opened, in Japan before any other Sindhi firm, in Malta before any other Indian trader.
 They declined a partnership from Thomas Cook and watched him build the hotel that housed their shop.
 They were appointed Royal Jewellers to two Egyptian kings.
 Edward VIII walked into their Gibraltar store with Wallis Simpson — and the family closed the doors.
 They ran the world's first encrypted global communications network, maintained double-set ledgers in a script no British revenue collector could read, and invented the offshore structure a century before the term existed.
-They funded the Ghadar Movement and Subhas Chandra Bose's Indian National Army while operating under British passports.
-And then — the irony at the heart of everything — the independence they funded arrived as partition, which erased the homeland that gave the network its reason to hold together.
-They funded their own ending.
+They funded Indian independence while carrying British passports — and when freedom finally arrived, it came as partition, erasing the homeland that held the network together.

 In 2025, Zara is called the most sophisticated retailer in the world.
 The Pohoomull Brothers did what Zara does, 130 years earlier, without computers, without container ships, and without credit.
 The astrologer who named the firm said seven generations of wealth.
-The author of this book is the eighth.
+This is the story of what those seven generations built — and what happened when the count ran out.

 Why Now